 Regular readers of our Orange County family law blog will no doubt recall a recent post about children testifying in court during their parents’ divorce.
-In California, kids who are at least 14 years old have the right to address the court during those proceedings.
+In California, children who are at least 14 years old have the right to have their preferences known by the court.
+This does not mean that all Orange County family law judges will allow a 14 year old to testify in court.
+A court may appoint an attorney for a child and learn the child’s preferences from the attorney.

 A pair of attorneys recently wrote an article in the ABA Journal in which they shared some of their own experiences as young participants in their own parents’ divorces.